-To learn more about Sugardale®, check out their website and also their store locator to find out where you can get products in your area.
+To learn more about Sugardale® ham, check out their website and also their store locator to find out where you can get products in your area.
 In addition to ham, they’re also known for their Natural Uncured Lunch Meats, pepperoni, salami, and bacon.

 How often do you make ham at home?

-- 1 3/4 cup apple cider, divided (can substitute with apple juice if necessary)
+- 1 ¾ cup apple cider, divided (can substitute with apple juice if necessary)

-- 1/3 cup packed dark brown sugar
+- ⅓ cup packed dark brown sugar

 - 1 tsp all-spice, divided

 - Pinch nutmeg

 - 2 cinnamon sticks

 - 1 8-10 lb.
 Sugardale® Spiral Sliced Ham

 - 3 apples, sliced into wedges